Skip to Main Content

 Finding legislation on a particular subject online

-The library subscribes to a wide range of databases containing legisltaiotn.
-The databases are listed in the Law Databases page.
-Some databases, such as Westlaw International Materials and Lexis International contain legislation for multiple jurisdictions; others contain legislation for a single jurisdiction.
-If you aren't sure which database covers the jurisdiction you are interested in:
+The library subscribes to a wide range of databases containing legislation, all of which are accessed via the Law Databases page.
+Some databases, such as Westlaw International Materials and Lexis+, contain legislation for multiple jurisdictions; others cover a single jurisdiction.
+Select a database, navigate to the legislation collection for the jurisdiction you are researching, then search by key word.

 Finding legislation not held in the library